Shattered Sets and the Hilbert Function: Our Results

-We prove Theorem~\ref{thm:hyperplanes} in Section~\ref{sec:hyperplanes}, using the framework of Razborov~\cite{razborov}, Smolensky~\cite{smolensky87}. {\bf Explicit Arrangements.} The space of oriented hyperplanes is a rich and well-studied object.
-The books~\cite{matousek, stanley} provide many facts and examples.
+\paragraph{Explicit Arrangements.} The space of oriented hyperplanes is a rich and well-studied object.
+The book~\cite{stanley} provides many facts and examples.
 The paper~\cite{alon-geom} and references therein give bounds on how many different boolean functions can be represented as $f_\mathcal{H}$ for some hyperplane arrangement $\mathcal{H}$.

 General position hyperplane arrangements come from any $2k+1$ vectors in $\R^{k+1}$ such that every $k+1$ of them are linearly independent.
 For a vector $v \in \R^{k+1}$ the hyperplane has normal $(v_1,\ldots,v_k)$ and translation~$v_{k+1}$.
 Explicit families of $m$ vectors in $\R^{d}$ such that every $d$ of them are independent are known for any $m,d$.
 For example, take the rows of an $m\times d$ Cauchy or Vandermonde matrix.